How are accountants supervised and what role does Chartered Accountants Ireland play?

 Chartered Accountants Ireland has supervisory function as an AML supervisor in the United Kingdom pursuant to the Money Laundering Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 as amended by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019 (the MLRs).
 Chartered Accountants Ireland's UK supervised firms are primarily based in Northern Ireland.

 The Professional Standards Department of Chartered Accountants Ireland performs this regulatory function on it's behalf.
 If you are a practising firm of Chartered Accountants Ireland, you are already subject to anti-money laundering supervision under Chartered Accountants Ireland's public practice regulations.
-The Institute’s Professional Standards Board (PSB) has recently (March 2022) published its 2021 Annual Report.
-The report describes the activities of the PSB and the Institute’s Professional Standards Department during 2021 including a focus on anti-money laundering supervision in Appendix E. The PSB Annual Report 2021 is available to read here.
+The Institute’s Professional Standards Board (PSB) publishes its report annually .
+The PSB reports describes the activities of the PSB and the Institute’s Professional Standards Department during the year with a section or appendix included which focuses on anti-money laundering supervision.

 In Ireland, the legislation requires other designated persons to come within the Institute's remit, registration is required and you will be supervised in accordance with the Money Laundering Supervision Regulations.
 An example is trust or company service providers (TCSPs).